dudzpedra/react-memory-game/README.md

-# React Memory Game :brain
+# React Memory Game 🧠

 This project was developed for my 3 year old daughter, to enjoy playing while learning english!